This page discusses concepts related to uploading and downloading objects. You can upload and store any MIME type of data up to 5 TiB in size.

 You can send upload requests to Cloud Storage in the following ways:

 Single-request upload.
+An upload method where an object is uploaded as a single request.
 Use this if the file is small enough to upload in its entirety if the connection fails.
+See Upload object from file or Upload object from memory for guides to single-request uploads.

 Resumable upload.
-Use this for a more reliable transfer, which is especially important with large files.
+An upload method that provides a more reliable transfer, which is especially important with large files.
 Resumable uploads are a good choice for most applications, since they also work for small files at the cost of one additional HTTP request per upload.
 You can also use resumable uploads to perform streaming transfers, which allows you to upload an object of unknown size.

 XML API multipart upload.
 An upload method that is compatible with Amazon S3 multipart uploads.
 Files are uploaded in parts and assembled into a single object with the final request.
 XML API multipart uploads allow you to upload the parts in parallel, potentially reducing the time to complete the overall upload.